 - 14.3.1 All vapor recovery systems shall be subjected to an operational test.
 The duration of the Phase I and Phase II system operational testing shall be at least 180 days, and for a minimum of 9000 gallons of gasoline throughput, except as otherwise provided in Section 19.
 The duration of the SLC system operational test is specified in section 3.2. - 14.3.2 No maintenance shall be performed other than that which is specified in the installation, operation, and maintenance manual.
 Such maintenance as is routine and necessary shall be performed only after approval by the Executive Officer.
 Occurrences beyond the reasonable control of the applicant, such as vandalism or accidental damage by customers (e.g., drive-offs), shall not be considered cause for failure of the systems. - 14.3.3 Except where it would cause a safety problem, maintenance shall not be performed until approval by the Executive Officer has been obtained.
-In those situations that require immediate action to avoid potential safety problems, maintenance may be performed immediately and the Executive Officer notified as soon as practicable. - 14.3.4 For the purpose of SLC system certification, the temperature in the AST and ambient temperature shall be monitored and recorded continuously throughout the operational test in accordance with TP-206.1. - 14.3.5 Tests of the performance of the system and/or components shall be conducted periodically throughout the operational test period.
+In those situations that require immediate action to avoid potential safety problems, maintenance may be performed immediately and the Executive Officer shall be notified as soon as practicable thereafter and provided with a narrative of the reasons giving rise to the maintenance and the nature of the maintenance performed. - 14.3.4 For the purpose of SLC system certification, the temperature in the AST and ambient temperature shall be monitored and recorded continuously throughout the operational test in accordance with TP-206.1. - 14.3.5 Tests of the performance of the system and/or components shall be conducted periodically throughout the operational test period.
 If the results of such tests, when extrapolated through the end of the warranty period, show a change that result in the degradation of a performance standard or specification, the Executive Officer may extend or terminate the operational test.